 Dangerous animals on Catalina Island

 Rattlesnakes mainly bite when stepped on, threatened, or surprised.
 While not aggressive, their venom can cause severe tissue damage or even death in extreme cases.
-To avoid rattlesnakes when hiking:
+To avoid rattlesnakes when hiking the Trans-Catalina trail:

 • Stay on designated trails – Don’t bushwhack or wander through dense vegetation.